clatonhendricks/ai-fundamentals/README.md

     5. Wait for the environment to be created, and then connect to it by clicking its name.
 This will open a browser-based instance of Visual Studio Code.
     6. Wait for a minute or so until the files in this repo have been loaded into the environment, and the color scheme changes to a light background with dark text.
 This is your indication that you're ready to start the labs (you can change the color scheme back to a dark background if you prefer - just click the **&#9881;** icon at the bottom left and select a new **Color Theme**).
     7. Note the numbered *.ipynb* files in the **Explorer** pane - these contain the lab exercises.

+## Labs

+After you've completed the setup steps above, you can use your Visual Studio Online environment to complete the labs, which are based on the hypothetical *Adventure Works Cycles* - a cycle rental company operating in a large city.

+- **Lab 1: Introduction to Machine Learning**.
+In this lab, you'll earn about the foundation of modern AI - machine learning.
+You'll use Microsoft Azure Machine Learning to train a machine learning model that predicts how many bike rentals Adventure Works Cycles should expect on a given day, taking into account the day of the week, season, and weather conditions.
+You'll then publish the trained model as a service and use it from a simple client application.
+- **Lab 2: Computer Vision**.
+In this lab, you'll explore one of the core AI challenges - enabling an application to look at the world, and make sense of what it sees.
+You'll use Azure Cognitive Services to analyze images, build your own custom image classification model to identify motor vehicles and cycles in traffic, and detect cyclist's faces.
+- **Lab 3: Natural Language Processing**. *Coming soon...*
+- **Lab 4: Knowledge Mining**. *Coming soon...*
+- **Lab 5: Conversational AI**. *Coming soon...*